regebro/impress-console/README.rst

 text needs scrolling. <left>, <up> and <page up> will move to the previous
 <slide.

+<g> Will ask for a slide number and then move to that slide.

 The preview is based on the assumption that the presentation is linear and that the next slide is well, the next slide.
 If it isn't and you move around the presentation by clicking with the mouse, then the preview will not be